*

 • ethene doc b oil notes bromine doc b oil notes 1,2-dibromoethane

-• The word synthesis in chemistry, means to build up a larger molecules from simpler molecules or atoms ...
+• The word synthesis in chemistry, usually means to build up a larger molecules from simpler molecules or atoms ...

 • Fe(s) + S(s) ==> FeS(s)